MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccmdusagecount-class.md

  Nonzero if the command is frequently used; otherwise 0.

 ### Remarks
  This method returns 0 if the total command usage, `m_nTotalUsage`, is 0.
 Otherwise, this method returns nonzero if the percentage of which the specified command is used is larger than the minimum percentage, `m_nMinUsagePercentage`.
 By default, the framework sets the minimum percentage to 5.
-You can override this value by using the [CMFCCmdUsageCount::SetOptions](#cmfccmdusagecount__setoptions) method.
+You can override this value by using the [CMFCCmdUsageCount::SetOptions](#setoptions) method.
 If the minimum percentage is 0, this method returns nonzero if the specified command count is larger than 0.

- [CMFCToolBar::IsCommandRarelyUsed](../../mfc/reference/cmfctoolbar-class.md#cmfctoolbar__iscommandrarelyused) uses this method to determine whether a command is rarely used.
+ [CMFCToolBar::IsCommandRarelyUsed](../../mfc/reference/cmfctoolbar-class.md#iscommandrarelyused) uses this method to determine whether a command is rarely used.

-##  <a name="cmfccmdusagecount__reset"></a>  CMFCCmdUsageCount::Reset
+##  <a name="reset"></a>  CMFCCmdUsageCount::Reset
  Clears the usage count of all commands.

 ```